 WARNING: With VMware vCenter Server 6.5, when initially deploying the Ops Manager OVA, you cannot connect to an NSX-T logical switch.
 You must first connect to a vSphere Standard (vSS) or vSphere Distributed Switch (vDS).
 After the OVA deployment is complete, before powering on the Ops Manager VM, connect the network interface to the NSX-T logical switch.
 The instructions below describe how to do this.
 This issue is resolved in VMware vCenter Server 6.7.
 For more information about this issue, see the VMware Knowledge Base.

-At the Customize template screen, enter the following information.
+At the Customize template screen, enter the following information, and click Next.

-- Admin Password: A default password for the “ubuntu” user.
+- Admin Password: (Required for Ops Manager v2.5.)
+A default password for the “ubuntu” user.
 If you do not enter a password, Ops Manager will not boot up.

 - Custom hostname: The hostname for the Ops Manager VM, for example